tttor/ctrl-foundation/app/prognet_rusu_2016.md

 1st Conference on Robot Learning (CoRL 2017), Mountain View, United States;
 https://arxiv.org/abs/1610.04286

-## problem
+## problem*
+* Deep RL are
-* Applying end-to-end learning to solve complex, interactive, pixel-driven control tasks (pixel-to-action scenarios) on a robot
+  * too slow to achieve performance on a real robot,
-* Deep Reinforcement Learning algorithms are too slow to achieve performance on a real robot, but their potential has been demonstrated in simulated environments
+  * but their potential has been demonstrated in simulated environments

 ## observation
-* to fulfill the potential of deep reinforcement learning applied in real-world robotic domains,
+* to fulfill the potential of deep RL applied in real-world robotic domains,
   * learning needs to become many times more efficient.
   * One route to achieving this is via transfer learning from simulation-trained agents.
 *  to use transfer learning methods to bridge the reality gap that separates simulation from real world domains.